You can always send us your messages, comments or suggestions.

 Once the sugar is completely combined with the egg yolks, continue beating on high speed until the mixture has cooled down.

-When the mixture has cooled down...
+When the preparation has cooled down...

 ... gradually incorporate the softened butter (cut into cubes).

 Continue beating until you obtain a smooth and homogeneous cream.
-Add the praline last.
+Add the praline paste last.
 The amount varies according to the intensity you like.

 ... forming big swirls.